Earthplace Harbor Watch

 Since then, HW has greatly expanded its water quality testing and monitoring services to include local rivers, harbors and the Long Island Sound.
-HW maintains a CT state certified bacteria laboratory to support its testing and monitoring efforts and has several EPA-approved Quality Assurance Project Plans (QAPPs) to guide and to assure the collection of high quality data.
-The HW objective is to increase watershed literacy and encourage environmental stewardship for both students and community volunteers who participate in the program.
+HW maintains two CT state certified bacteria laboratories to support its testing and monitoring efforts and has several EPA-approved Quality Assurance Project Plans (QAPPs) to guide and to assure the collection of high quality data.
+The objective of HW is to increase watershed literacy and encourage environmental stewardship for both students and community volunteers who participate in the program.

 Volunteer and education programs include the Environmental Education Student Internship Program, the Senior Internship Program and summer volunteering.

 |Dick Harris||Harbor Watch Directoremail@example.com||121|